richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

             reset ESP32

+## Running custom MicroPython applications on ESP32

+Below are demo applications I have created to experiment and learn with MicroPython on ESP32.

+### ESP32 AWS/GCP/Azure IoT demo

+### ESP32 Alexa demo

 ## Building MicroPython port for ESP32

 MicroPython port for ESP32 should be customized to allocate more memory for PanL fraemwork and application.